Share Swap Meaning

 As mentioned earlier, the firm has two options for the shareholders of the target firm.
 They can either shed their shares in the open market for $125 at a premium of $25.
 The second option is that the shareholders can swap their shares in the ratio of 1:8.

 - There is an exchange of equity in share swap – aka cashless transactions.
-When equity exchange hands, promotors, owners, or large shareholders might have to dilute their holding leading to dilution of power in the newly formed entity structure.
+When equity exchange hands, promotors, owners, or large shareholders might have to dilute their holding, leading to dilution of power in the newly formed entity structure.

 - By helping in hostile takeovers, a share swap can be a nightmare for the management of the target firm.
-They can be acquired anytime if they hold eases on the firm’s management.
+They can be acquired anytime if they hold on to the firm’s management.
 Thus, economists often criticize share swap for being capitalist friendly and favoring the rich.

 - Share swap has an inherent synergy risk.
 What if the newly created entity is too big to sustain or eating into each other’s market share or leading to discontent among the workforce due to contrasting work cultures.
 Such a scenario can lead to disastrous results.